-- vii.
-New Scoring Methodology: All FPPs that will be submitted next year for consideration for the 2023-24 spending plan will be scored using the new metrics.
+- vi.
+State Capital Outlay Re-categorization and Prioritization (New Scoring Methodology): All FPPs that will be submitted next year for consideration for the 2023-24 spending plan will be scored using the new metrics.
 Agah provided update: At the Association of Chief Business Officials (ACBO) Facilities Taskforce meetings, the scoring methodology was discussed.
 The State had included a Hardship provision last year, which tells if the District met its good faith effort for a local bond and the bond failed then the district is eligible for a 25 points' Hardship provision.
 That helped to get NC the Center for Human Performance and Kinesiology project approved 100% by the State with zero local funds.
 The District hoped that the provision would continue but it was removed and was not discussed with the ACBO Facilities Taskforce.
 The District has no local resources and was relying on the State for the Capital Outlay projects.
 Without the Hardship provision, the District will not receive the 25 points and there will be less opportunity to get any future projects funded.
-Agah provided additional updates on the 2021/22 capital outlay spending plan, working with the Department of Finance (DOF) on the request for hardship to include the NC Center for Human Performance and Kinesiology project, Prop 51 funding, how the new scoring methodology will impact the FPP submitted last year and how it provides additional points for six regions including the Inland Empire. - viii.
+Agah provided additional updates on the 2021/22 capital outlay spending plan, working with the Department of Finance (DOF) on the request for hardship to include the NC Center for Human Performance and Kinesiology project, Prop 51 funding, how the new scoring methodology will impact the FPP submitted last year and how it provides additional points for six regions including the Inland Empire. - vii.
 Building Naming Reconciliation: FPD worked with RCCD Ed Services and ALMA Strategies to update and capture the FTES and FTEF in FUSION by college, identifying off-campus and on campus.
 The list was provided to the colleges.
 More feedback is expected from ALMA before making any changes and FPD will confirm those changes with the colleges before submitting to the State.
 The data is also needed to put together IPPs and FPPs.

 2. Five (5) Year Scheduled Maintenance Plan & Instructional Support i.
 The Scheduled Maintenance Plan is due to the State in October.
 Previously there were a few PFPs from 2017-18 and 2018-19 that were still not closed out.
 The State Chancellor Office requested districts to spend and close those PFPs within two years.
 Agah stated the State did not provide any funding in 2020/21, however, they still required the plan to be submitted, whether there was a locally funded project or not.
 The same situation applies to Instructional Support.
-Five (5) Year Scheduled Maintenance plans were provided by the colleges and uploaded into FUSION before the October 2020 due date.